johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 This combination yields a cookie that hews as closely as a cookie can to treating the origin as a security boundary.
-The lack of a `Domain` attribute ensures that the cookie's `host-only-flag` is true, locking the cookie to a particular host, rather than allowing it to span subdomains.
+The lack of a `Domain` attribute ensures that cookie's host-only is true, locking the cookie to a particular host, rather than allowing it to span subdomains.
 Setting the `Path` to `/` means that the cookie is effective for the entire host, and won't be overridden for specific paths.
 The `Secure` attribute ensures that the cookie is unaltered by non-secure origins, and won't span protocols.

-Ports are the only piece of the origin model that `__Host-` cookies continue to ignore.
+Ports are the only piece of the same-origin policy that `__Host-` cookies continue to ignore.

 For example, the following cookies would always be rejected: